peecyrb/sd-webui-reactor/README.md

 4. Then:
 - `python -m pip install -U pip`
 - `pip uninstall -y onnxruntime onnxruntime-gpu onnxruntime-silicon onnxruntime-extensions`
-- `pip install onnxruntime-gpu>=1.16.1` if you have CUDA, otherwise `pip install onnxruntime`
+- `pip install onnxruntime-gpu>=1.16.1`

 If it didn't help - it seems that you have another extension reinstalling `onnxruntime` when SD WebUI checks requirements.
 Please see your extensions list.
-Some extensions can causes reinstalling of `onnxruntime` or `onnxruntime-gpu` to `onnxruntime<1.16.1` every time SD WebUI runs.<br>ORT 1.16.0 has a bug https://github.com/microsoft/onnxruntime/issues/17631 - don't install it!
+Some extensions can causes reinstalling of `onnxruntime-gpu` to `onnxruntime<1.16.1` every time SD WebUI runs.<br>ORT 1.16.0 has a bug https://github.com/microsoft/onnxruntime/issues/17631 - don't install it!

 ### **VII.
 "ImportError: cannot import name 'builder' from 'google.protobuf.internal'"**